rljw/IntegratedLibrarySystem/README.md

 # Integrated Library System Application
 ## BT2102: Data Management and Visualisation (AY20/21 Sem2)

-This repository contains an Integrated Library System database application that was built as part of a group assignment in the module BT2102: Data Management and Visualisation that I took in the National University of Singapore's School of Computing.
+This repository contains an Integrated Library System database application that was built over 5 weeks as part of a group assignment in the module BT2102: Data Management and Visualisation that I took in the National University of Singapore's School of Computing.

 Tech Stack:
 - Python